-In addition, every contract for engineering services will include a Code of Conduct Certification, known as Special Attachment No. 2, signed by the Consultant, Deputy Secretary of Transportation and State Transportation Engineer, and the LPA.
+In addition, every contract for engineering services will include a Code of Conduct Certification, known as Special Attachment No. 2, signed by the Consultant, State Transportation Engineer, and the LPA.
 By signing this form, the three parties certify that there was no undue influence of any party regarding executing or carrying out the agreement.